SnG1205/BookmarkingTool/README.md

 - Sort each mark comparing the date
 - Bookmark with newer date should appear first on the list
 - Return List.

+## Saving Bookmarks
+- Take list of bookmarks
+- Create a file to store list in.
+- Serialize list into the file.